-If the theory under study has a \emph{well posed initial value formulation}, \footnote{We say that a theory possesses an initial value formulation if it can be formulated in a way that by specifying \emph{appropriate initial data} (maybe restricted to satisfy certain constraints) its dynamical evolution is uniquely determined.
-For a nice treatment see, e.g., \cite{W} chapter 10.} then, given the initial data we have a unique solution to the equations of motion.
+In this part we shall introduce the relevant objects that define the covariant phase space.
+If the theory under study has a \emph{well posed initial value formulation}, then, given the initial data we have a unique solution to the equations of motion.
 In this way we have an isomorphism ${I}$ between the space of solutions to the equations of motion, $\Gamma$, and the space of all valid initial data, the `canonical phase space' $\tilde{\Gamma}$.
-In this even dimensional space \footnote{In particle mechanics, if we have $n$ particles, we need to specify as initial data their initial positions and velocities, so the space of all possible initial data is an even dimensional space.
-We can easily extend this to field theory.}, we can construct a nondegenerate, closed $2-$form $\tilde{\Omega}$, the symplectic form.
+In this even dimensional space we can construct a nondegenerate, closed $2-$form $\tilde{\Omega}$, the symplectic form.
 Together, the phase space and the symplectic form constitute a symplectic manifold $(\tilde\Gamma,\tilde\Omega)$.

 We can bring the symplectic structure to the space of solutions, via the pullback ${I}^*$ of $\tilde{\Omega}$ and define a corresponding 2-form on $\Gamma$.
 In this way the space of solutions is equipped with a \emph{natural} symplectic form, $\Omega$, since the mapping is independent of the reference Cauchy surface one is using to define ${I}$.
 Together, the space of solutions and its symplectic structure $(\Gamma, \Omega)$ are known as the \emph{covariant phase space} (CPS).